alexenson/ec2-elb-for-beginners/README.md

 Click continue.

-Then continue again.
+Then continue again.<br>
 ![6](https://github.com/user-attachments/assets/d6141c23-4732-4675-9ee8-679080f9cfd2)

-This should then connect you to the desktop of the server.
+This should then connect you to the desktop of the server.<br>
 ![7](https://github.com/user-attachments/assets/295378b1-bed6-4aae-a98c-486aab1649c1)

 ![8](https://github.com/user-attachments/assets/79c5aa44-51fb-45f9-aa0b-ef4124873c39)

-We are being logged into the desktop of a Windows server on AWS.
+We are being logged into the desktop of a Windows server on AWS.<br>
 ![9](https://github.com/user-attachments/assets/f341690b-ee7a-467b-9be3-f92bb1abd63c)

-So here we have the Windows desktop, and this server is now ready to administer.
+So here we have the Windows desktop, and this server is now ready to administer.<br>
 ![1](https://github.com/user-attachments/assets/98530297-bed2-45be-8511-b0f6ee913f7c)

-As with the Linux server, it needs to have a certain port open so if it failed, you can go back and check -  by clicking on your Windows server.
+As with the Linux server, it needs to have a certain port open so if it failed, you can go back and check -  by clicking on your Windows server.<br>
 ![2](https://github.com/user-attachments/assets/5b89ce44-3acc-468f-a3ae-a78e6a44bbc1)